mzou12/LSMTree/README.md

   │ |-- murmurhash.* # Implementation of a MurmurHash hash for Bloom filter │ |-- operation.* # Read the workload file and allow users to input through the file │ |-- SkipList.hpp # Key-value type SkipList
-  │ |-- experience.cpp # use for experience
+  │ |-- experience.cpp # use for experiment
   │ |-- Makefile # Help compile experience class
   |-- tools/ # Python workload generator
   | |-- out/ default out folder